sreya-satheesh/dsa-playbook/problems/longest-substring-without-repeating-characters/README.md

         - We increment the left pointer by 1 to exclude the repeating character.
     - This continues until the window contains only unique characters.

-- 🔥 Step 4: Expand the Window
+- 🔥 ** Step 4: Expand the Window **
     - set.add(s.charAt(right));
     - After handling duplicates, we add the current character at s.charAt(right) to the set.
     - This expands the window, making it larger.

-- 🔥 Step 5: Update the Maximum Length
+- 🔥 ** Step 5: Update the Maximum Length **
     - MaxLength = Math.max(MaxLength, right - left + 1);
     - We calculate the current length of the substring:
         - current length=right−left+1
     - We update MaxLength to store the maximum length so far.

-- 🔥 Step 6: Return the Result
+- 🔥 ** Step 6: Return the Result **
     - return MaxLength;
     - After the loop finishes, we return the value of MaxLength, which contains the length of the longest substring without repeating characters.

+## ✅ Example Walkthrough

+Let's break it down with an example string:

+Input: abcabcbb

+Output: 3 → ("abc" is the longest substring without repeating characters)

+### 💡 Step-by-Step Execution

+Initial Setup:

+- set = {} → HashSet to store unique characters.

+- MaxLength = 0 → Keeps track of the longest substring length.

+- left = 0 → Left pointer of the sliding window.

+🔍 Iteration Walkthrough

+ Final Result:

+ - The longest substring without repeating characters is "abc".
+ - Output: 3

 ## Time and Space Complexity Analysis

-✅ Time Complexity: O(n)
+✅ ** Time Complexity: O(n) **
 - Each character is processed at most twice:
     - Once when expanding the window (right pointer).
     - Once when shrinking the window (left pointer).
 - Hence, the time complexity is O(n).

-✅ Space Complexity: O(min(n, m))
+✅ ** Space Complexity: O(min(n, m)) **
 - n → length of the string.
 - m → size of the character set (for ASCII: 256 or Unicode).
 - The HashSet stores only unique characters, making the space complexity O(min(n, m)).